Frequently Asked Questions

 Bills are based on the amount of electricity usage.
 Usage tends to be higher in the winter and summer months due to heating and cooling needs.
 The dates of usage are listed in the gray box that runs across the middle of your electric bill.

 We are able to remotely read most meters from our office.
 For other meters, a meter reader visits your location to take a reading.

 Has the cost of electricity increased?

 Since our rates are regulated by the State Corporation Commission, they are not subject to change regularly.
 However, the Surcharge covering increased capacity charges passed on from Old Dominion Electric Cooperative, A&N Electric Cooperative's wholesale power supplier, and the Energy Adjustment are passed on to the consumer and are subject to change.

 Advance Metering Infrastructure, or AMI, is a system that allows the Cooperative to measure, collect, and analyze energy use remotely.

 How do I apply for the budget program?

 To apply, please complete and submit the budget billing form to our office.
 We will review your account to determine eligibility and you will be contacted.

-What is the process for getting a security light?
+What is the process for getting an outdoor light?

-To get a security light, you would need to contact our Engineering Department (757-787-9750).
+To get an outdoor light, you would need to contact our Member Services Department (757-787-9750).
 They will assess where you want the light and what your fees will be.
 Monthly fees vary based on the type of light installed.